intlify/vue-cli-plugin-i18n/.github/CONTRIBUTING.md

 - The `master` branch is basically just a snapshot of the latest stable release.
 All development should be done in dedicated branches. **Do not submit PRs against the `master` branch.**

-- Checkout a topic branch from the relevant branch, e.g. `dev`, and merge back against that branch.
+- Checkout a topic branch from the relevant branch, e.g. `master`, and merge back against that branch.

 - It's OK to have multiple small commits as you work on the PR - we will let GitHub automatically squash it before merging.